Methi na Dhebra

 - ½ cup all-purpose flour for dusting and rolling

-- Combine two flours, olive oil, salt, sugar, turmeric and chili powder in large mixing bowl with hands.
+- Combine millet and wheat flours, olive oil, salt, sugar, turmeric and chili powder in large mixing bowl with hands.
 Add methi, cilantro, chili, ginger, garlic and yogurt.
 Mix them with hands and knead into soft dough.
 If mixture is dry, add some water to knead into soft and smooth dough.
 Cover dough with a plate or a kitchen towel and let it rest for 30 minutes.

 - Divide dough into 20 to 25 equal parts and form into balls.